 Another ad promising investment in the George Massey Tunnel, which is located in the greater Vancouver area:

 Your Facebook ad is facing a lot of competition.
 Not only does it need to distinguish itself from other Facebook ads, but it also needs to stand out against a Facebook feed full of fun and highly relatable content.
-A well targeted ad is much more likely to strike a cord since it can speak directly to difficulty or struggle that a person is personally experiencing, and therefore feels most strongly about.
+A well-targeted ad is much more likely to strike a chord since it can speak directly to difficulty or struggle that a person is personally experiencing, and therefore feels most strongly about.
 In other words, a well-targeted ad can be as relevant as other items on the user’s Facebook feed, if not more.
 This increases the chances that the person will pause in their feed and look at the ad more closely, and click to find out more.

-The Conservatives are competing for ridings in the Greater Vancouver Area and for immigrant votes, and they’ve chosen to try to win these over with highly-targeted ads.
+The Conservatives are competing for ridings in the Greater Vancouver Area and for immigrant voters, and they’ve chosen to try to win these over with highly-targeted ads.
 While these ads will fall on deaf ears for a larger proportion of people, they will speak intensely to the target segment.
 That is the trade-off with highly-targeted ads: you will be giving up on general appeal for strong niche appeal.

 Campaign Gears has found that this tends to be a winning strategy.
-The more targeted and tailored your messaging and audience can be made, the better results you will see in terms of conversions, funds-raised, and click throughs.
+The more targeted and tailored your messaging and audience can be made, the better results you will see in terms of conversions, funds-raised, and click-throughs.
 Even incrementally targeting your ads can yield important improvements to your campaign.
 Another important benefit is that your dollars will go much further.
 Rather than waste money advertising on those who are indifferent to your message, your targeted ad will be shown to those who are more likely to care enough to take action.
 In the context of a political campaign, that often means that you’ll get more results with the same ad spend when compared to a more generalized ad targeting approach.

 The NDP has invested significantly less than the Conservatives and the Liberals in Facebook ads.
 The NDP has decided that much of the over $200,000 they’ve put into Facebook ads since the summer should go towards running attack ads.